-Each metric gives you information.
+Each field service metric gives you information.
 In theory, you can measure each aspect of your business, but in practice you need to choose what to monitor and why.
 But how can you identify the most crucial metrics that enable your business to grow as you expect?
 What areas should be monitored?
+How can you measure them with service management KPIs?

 These questions are also valid for field operations, in the context of which we can ask how field service KPIs can be optimized.